eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/aas_dataspace_for_everybody/aas-dataspace-tutorial.md

 ## Overview
 This tutorial focuses on below points:

-* What is the �ǣAAS Dataspace for Everybody?
+* What is the AAS Dataspace for Everybody?
 * Live Demonstration of the AAS Dataspace for Everybody
 * Try out the AAS Dataspace yourself and share Digital Twins with multiple Partners.